flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreatePolicyVersion
-### <p>Creates a new version of the specified AWS IoT policy.
+<blockquote><p>Creates a new version of the specified AWS IoT policy.
 To update a policy, create a new policy version.
 A managed policy can have up to five versions.
 If the policy has five versions, you must use <a>DeletePolicyVersion</a> to delete an existing version before you create a new one.</p> <p>Optionally, you can set the new version as the policy's default version.
-The default version is the operative version (that is, the version that is in effect for the certificates to which the policy is attached).</p>
+The default version is the operative version (that is, the version that is in effect for the certificates to which the policy is attached).</p></blockquote>

 #### Input Parameters
 * `policyName` - _required_